R-Chr/GlassMLIP/README.md

 ## Citation
 If you use this data or code in your research, please cite our paper:
 - Christensen R., Smedskjær MM.
 Accelerating the Discovery of High-Conductivity Glass Electrolytes via Machine Learning.
 ChemRxiv.
-2025; XXX  This content is a preprint and has not been peer-reviewed.
+2025; [DOI:10.26434/chemrxiv-2025-7csf2](https://doi.org/10.26434/chemrxiv-2025-7csf2)

 ## Funding
 This work was supported by the Danish Data Science Academy, which in turn is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516).